 It’s a slightly harder skill to master because the shots take longer to expose.
-I liken it to shooting on film; you think a lot more about your settings and composition before shooting which helps to hone your skills much quicker.
+I liken it to shooting on film.
+You think a lot more about your settings and composition before shooting.
+And this helps hone your skills much quicker.

 Step 1 – Times & Uses